 The Times’ piece detailed how extensively McGhan was cooperating with Mueller, and even alleged that McGhan was doing so because he feared that Trump was trying to set him up as a fall guy for obstruction charges.
 Giuliani said:

 “[L]ook, this whole McGhan thing leaked from them.
 If they had, if they had some kind of evidence that there was collusion or there was obstruction, don’t you think it’d have been leaked?
 I mean, they leak everything else.”

 Giuliani went on to call Comey one of Mueller’s best friends.
 What more can be said?
 There are thousands and thousands of federal criminal laws.
 So many that neither the Congress, DOJ, nor the American Bar Association can tell you how many there even are.
 In his book, Three Felonies a Day: How the Feds Target the Innocent, civil rights attorney Harvey Silverglate makes a persuasive case that modern federal criminal laws have both exploded in number but also become impossibly broad and vague, and “how prosecutors can pin arguable federal crimes on any one of us, for even the most seemingly innocuous behavior.”

 Hammers drive nails and prosecutors file charges.
-Here’s why you shouldn’t talk to investigators, and neither should President Trump:We value your comments!
-Please weigh in on our comment section below.
+Here’s why you shouldn’t talk to investigators, and neither should President Trump:Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com